imane0897/OntoPLC/README.md

 User's Guide
 ------------

-To start working with Cellfie, first load your working ontology in Protégé and find the plugin in menu selection **Tools > OntoPLC**
+To start working with OntoPLC, first load your working ontology in Protégé and find the plugin in menu selection **Tools > OntoPLC**